syoung09/polkastake/README.md

 To run the playbook serially one node at a time pass `-e serialvar=1` in the ansible-playbook command.

-Fullnodes can be quickly upgraded with minimal downtime by changing the `node_binary_version` to the desired version then running the playbook as usual.
+Fullnodes can be quickly upgraded with minimal downtime by changing the *node_binary_version* in `inventory.yml` to the desired version then running the playbook as usual.

 References
 ------------